Our Approach

 After understanding dependency changes and project interactions, we expand testing coverage to validate stability:

-• AI-powered expansion of unit tests to expand change behavior coverage.
+AI-powered expansion of test execution to improve change behavior coverage.

 The advantage to our field level inspection is that the test expansions don’t need to concern themselves with assertions.
 Instead we just complete the coverage and use the field analysis to determine if there is a behavior change.